bigfug/PaintingWithLight/README.md

 The image above shows an example live performance that was made using a single video projector, cardboard boxes, and Painting With Light.

 This technique (also called Projection Mapping) has been adopted by digital artists around the world.
 Painting With Light is an easy to use video mapping tool that lets anyone explore this exciting digital medium.

 # Features at a glance

-* Written from scratch in low-level C++ using OpenGL graphics so it’s really fast
+* Written from scratch in low-level C++ using OpenGL graphics
-* Synchronised audio and video playback*
+* Synchronised audio and video playback
 * Built in sequencer to control playback timing of your media*
-* Supports over 200 video and audio* file formats, 300 video and audio* codecs via FFMPEG
+* Supports over 200 video and audio file formats, 300 video and audio codecs via FFMPEG
 * Freehand video painting tools not found in any other video mapping software
 * Polygons, perspective correcting quads, bezier polygons, deformable meshes and more!
-* Unlimited layers with opacity control, powerful masking tools*, and 24 dramatic blending modes*
+* Unlimited layers with opacity control, powerful masking tools, and 24 dramatic blending modes
 * Combine it with your existing tools via Syphon (OSX), Spout (Windows), MIDI, and Open Sound Control (OSC).
 * Used for installations and performances around the world

-[*] features available in 1.5 beta version

 # Do I need a video projector to use PWL?